WAM2layers/WAM2layers/docs/preprocessing.md

 - Data should be stored in netcdf files, one file per day.
-- Importantly, the midnight of the next day should also be included (except perhaps for the last day)
+- Importantly, the midnight of the next day should also be included (except perhaps for the last day) #TODO: @Peter, this is not correct anymore, is it?
 - Precipitation and evaporation should both be positive
 - The states (`s_upper` and `s_lower`) should be positive as well
 - States are given in units of "kg m-2", fluxes in "kg m-1 s-1"